plo1/fedora-scripts/README.md

 To mount folder in guest at boot add `share   /path_to_mntpt/mntpt    9p  trans=virtio,version=9p2000.L,rw    0   0` to `/etc/fstab` of guest system

+If on Ubuntu 18.04 LTS or below, add to `/etc/initramfs-tools/modules`

+    9p
+    9pnet
+    9pnet_virtio

+Then:

+    sudo update-initramfs -u

 ## CUDA Path

 After installing CUDA from [RPMFusion](https://rpmfusion.org/Howto/CUDA?highlight=%28CategoryHowto%29) make sure to append the cuda path below to `/home/$USER/.bashrc`